American Ceramic Society: National Institute of Ceramic Engineers

 The National Institute of Ceramic Engineers (NICE) works with ABET to accredit collegiate programs in ceramics.
-Materials science and engineering programs that offer an option to specialize in ceramics are accredited by NICE in conjunction with TMS.
+Materials science and engineering programs that offer an option to specialize in ceramics are accredited by NICE in conjunction with The Minerals, Metals & Materials Society (TMS).
 NICE is also responsible for writing and administering the Principles and Practice of Engineering Exam in ceramics engineering.

 Ceramic Educational Council

 The Ceramic Educational Council was founded in 1938 with the goal of improving ceramics education.
-Councils & Classes.